joedefen/subshop/README.md

 * `subshop` correlates the reference subtitles to the downloaded subtitles and finds 450 points of where the text seems to agree, and it does a linear fit of the downloaded subs (which results in shifting the subs by about -2304ms and adjusting the speed by 0.123%); after adjustment, the linear fit has an error (i.e., standard deviation or "dev") of 445ms (which is suggested a good fit).
 * `subshop` then attempts to find "rifts" (or points of discontinuity probably caused by cutting commercials differently) in the linear fit; it finds 5 rifts (and it fixes overlaps the rift-adjust subs).
 * `subshop` determines the error of the rift adjusted subs as 404ms (i.e., a slight improvement).
-* `subshop` decides to keep the linear adjusted subs (if rift adjusted subs had been sufficiently better, they would have been chosen), and it places them "next" to the video with a compatable name (not shown).
+* `subshop` decides to keep the linear adjusted subs (if rift adjusted subs had been sufficiently better, they would have been chosen), and it places them "next" to the video with a compatible name (not shown).

 In this case, the subtitles had a 2.3s error that was corrected with a simple linear adjustment; when rift-adjusted subtitles are selected when they make a big enough improvement to compensate for their sometimes unavoidable, very annoying time adjustment errors at each rift.